Join hundreds of clinics and acquire new patients from abroad. Please fill out the form and we will get back to you within 2 days.

 Fillings may shrink over time

-In fact, inlays/onlays lie somewhere between a filling and a crown.
+In fact, inlays/onlays/overlays lie somewhere between a filling and a crown.
 Crowns completely cover the tooth and are used for very badly damaged teeth (over 60% damage).
 Often, a considerable amount of the tooth may have to be removed so that the crown can fit over it.
-With an inlay/onlay much less of the tooth has to be removed – indeed, the outside of the tooth may hardly be touched.
-So, we can say that when a teeth needs to be repaired through either decay or damage, a dentist will firstly consider a filling.
+With an inlay/onlay/overlay much less of the tooth has to be removed – indeed, the outside of the tooth may hardly be touched.
+So, we can say that when a tooth needs to be repaired through either decay or damage, a dentist will firstly consider a filling.
 Only the decay or damaged part of the tooth has to be removed and the procedure is relatively easy and cost-effective.
-Where a dentist feels that a filling may not solve the problem either because the tooth is too weak or has too much damage, then the answer could be an inlay or an onlay.
-However, where there is not enough of the tooth remaining and possibly taking away a little more of the tooth will not really make a lot of difference, then probably a crown is the best solution.
+Where a dentist feels that a filling may not solve the problem either because the tooth is too weak or has too much damage, then the answer could be an inlay/onlay or overlay.
+However, where there is not enough of the tooth remaining and possibly taking away a little more of the tooth will not really make a lot of difference, then probably a dental crown is the best solution.

 Can only be used for a tooth which is damage up to about 60%